Extracting Dual Analytic Geometries of Linear Transformations to Achieve Efficient Computation: Geometry Learning

-Spectral graph theory provides a powerful framework for analyzing functions defined on graphs using the eigenstructure of matrices derived from graph connectivity.
-Given an undirected weighted graph $G = (V, E)$ with $N$ nodes, we define the \emph{edge weight matrix} (or adjacency matrix) $W \in \mathbb{R}^{N \times N}$ such that $W_{ij} \geq 0$ encodes the affinity or similarity between nodes $i$ and $j$, with $W_{ij} = 0$ if there is no edge between them.
-The \emph{degree matrix} $D \in \mathbb{R}^{N \times N}$ is a diagonal matrix with entries $D_{ii} := \sum_{j=1}^{N} W_{ij}$, which represents the total connection strength of node $i$ to all other nodes.
-From these matrices, one defines several forms of graph Laplacians, including the unnormalized Laplacian $L = D - W$, the random-walk normalized Laplacian $L_{\text{rw}} = D^{-1}L$, and the symmetric normalized Laplacian $L_{\text{sym}} = D^{-1/2} L D^{-1/2} = I - D^{-1/2} W D^{-1/2}$.
-These Laplacians play a central role in applications such as spectral clustering, graph signal processing, and dimensionality reduction.
+\end{lemma} Under a uniform sampling distribution, the unnormalized Laplacian $L$ and symmetric Laplacian $L_{\text{sym}}$ also converge to $\Delta_{\mathcal{M}}$ up to a density-dependent scaling factor.
+These graph Laplacians play a central role in applications such as spectral clustering, graph signal processing, and dimensionality reduction.
 In particular, the random-walk Laplacian is closely related to the diffusion operator used in \emph{diffusion maps} \cite{coifman2006diffusion}, a nonlinear dimensionality reduction technique that exploits the long-time behavior of random walks on graphs.
 Its eigenvectors form a data-driven coordinate system that preserves the geometry of the underlying data manifold.
 Of particular interest is the second eigenvector of $L_{\text{sym}}$, known as the \emph{Fiedler vector}, which captures the most significant nontrivial mode of variation on the graph.
 This vector serves as a foundational tool in our framework, guiding the construction of adaptive multiscale representations through hierarchical graph partitioning.

-To address the computational challenges posed by large-scale graphs, we adopt the \emph{landmark diffusion} approach~\cite{shen2022scalability}, to efficiently approximate the diffusion geometry of the full graph.
-Given $N$ samples of dimensionality $O(N)$, instead of constructing and decomposing the full \( N \times N \) affinity matrix, which requires \( O(N^3) \) time, the algorithm randomly selects a subset of representative \emph{landmarks} and computes the diffusion process only over this smaller set.
-Using affinities between all data points and the landmarks, followed by a Nyström-like extension \cite{belabbas2009landmark}, landmark diffusion approximates the eigenvectors of the random-walk Laplacian, including the Fiedler vector.
-This makes it possible to reconstruct the essential diffusion structure of the graph with dramatically reduced computational cost, enabling the following scalable hierarchical partitioning and fast multiscale analysis.
-In this work, we choose the number of landmarks as \(\lfloor N^\delta \rfloor \), where the exponent \( \delta \in (0, 1) \) controls the trade-off between accuracy and efficiency, yielding a complexity of \( O(N^{2+\delta}) \) for runtime.
-In this work, we fix \( \delta = 0.5 \).